marco-ostaska/bscli/docs/bscli_card.md

 ## bscli card

-create or update cards
+create, update or create comment for a given card

 ### Synopsis

-create or update cards
+create, update or create comment for a given card

 ```